Hang Fire did it. So did Got Beef. And Dusty Knuckle too.

 I like Burger Theory a lot and I can't wait to give the rest of their burgers a run for their money.

-Disclosure - I was invited to Burger Theory, all food was complimentary.
+Disclosure - I was invited to Burger Theory for my first visit, all food was complimentary.

 Address - Kongs Cardiff, Hodge House, 114-116 St Mary St, Cardiff CF10 1DY